CartoDB/documentation/app/content/spatial-extension-bq/overview.md

 ![New Connection](/img/bq-spatial-extension/overview-new-connection.png)

 From the list of available connections, choose BigQuery and complete the connection steps.
+It will ask you to upload a service account key in JSON format.
+It should have all the permissions described before.

 Now you can go to your [BigQuery console](https://console.cloud.google.com/bigquery) and check that you have access to the extension.
 Running this query should return the Tiler module version.